 Whilst Scotland may be best known for the quality of its cruising waters, it also has an enviable reputation for hosting excellent racing and cruising events throughout the year.
 These vary in size and competitiveness, but all share the common theme of superb sailing combined with sociable relaxation after the event itself.

-The premier event of the year is the Brewin Dolphin Scottish Series (formerly Bell Lawrie Scottish Series), which is recognised as one of the UK’s top yachting regattas and is the largest Scottish yachting event.
-Competitors travel from around the world to compete in the only international standard competition for IRC yachts in Scotland.
+The premier event of the year is the Scottish Series (www.scottishseries.com)which is recognised as one of the UK’s top yachting regattas and is the largest Scottish yachting event.
+2014 will be the 40th anniversary of the event and competitors travel from around the world to compete in the only international standard competition for IRC yachts in Scotland.
 The event also hosts courses for less competitive yachts and one design classes, at a time of the year perfect for honing performance for the summer season regattas.
+Whilst the event has historically been seen as being suitable for 'serious racers' the organisers are again promising restricted sail classes for 2014 as well as passage races which proved to be popular with families and less experienced crews.
 The regatta is based in the picturesque waters of Loch Fyne with the berthing and regatta centre located in the stunning natural harbour village of Tarbert on the Mull of Kintyre.
-The event is organised by the Clyde Cruising Club (www.clyde.org) and, in 2010, will form part of their centenary celebrations.
-The event will take place between 28th and 31st May, and is preceded by feeder races from both Bangor in Northern Ireland and Inverkip in the Firth of Clyde.
+The event is organised by the Clyde Cruising Club (www.clyde.org) and will take place between the 23rd and 26th May 2014.

-The Firth of Clyde is also host to numerous other race events throughout the season, some of which are scheduled to encourage boats taking part in the BDSS to prolong their stay over three or four weekends.
-The larger yacht clubs also host their own series throughout the whole year, with local classes such as the Piper also being catered for.
+The Firth of Clyde is also host to numerous other race events throughout the season, some of which are scheduled to encourage boats taking part in the Scottish Series to prolong their stay over three or four weekends.
+For 2014 the Scottish Series is preceded by the Savills Kip Regatta over the weekend of the 10th-11th May, and is then followed by the Old Pulteney Mudhook IRC Scottish Championships between the 7th and 8th June at Kip Marina.
+The major end of season event is the Clydeport Largs Regatta Week which runs from the 23rd – 30th August.
+The larger yacht clubs also host their own series throughout the whole year, with local classes such as the Piper also being catered for, and the season ends with the Autumn Points Race Series hosted by Kip and Largs Marinas during September and October.
 Full details are available from the Clyde Cruising Club or the Clyde Yacht Clubs Association (www.cyca-online.org.uk) who also have their own handicapping system for non IRC boats.

-Finally, Scotland also hosts a number of prestigious events for the dinghy enthusiast.
+Finally, Scotland also hosts a number of prestigious events for the dinghy and keelboat enthusiast.
 Most of these are hosted by the Scottish Sailing Institute (www.scottishsailinginstitute.com) and are centred around Largs.
-For 2010 the headline event is the World Laser Championships which takes place between the 6th and 14th July.
-This will be followed by the World and European Laser Radial Youth Championships between the 17th and 25th July.